yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-logicprogramming.md

 \end{align}
 $$

-This is finalized with implication models
+This is finalized with standard implication models

 $$
 \begin{align}